 Class 12 students who failed in one subject are allowed to take the compartment examination.
 Candidates whose names are listed cannot apply for more than one subject.
 Students will be provided with three chances to clear their compartment exam.
-The first one will be in July/August 2018, the second and third will be in the months of March and July, 2019 respectively.
-However, students who failed in two or more subjects have to appear for the exam in March 2019.
+The first one will be in July/August, the second and third will be in the months of March and July, respectively.
+However, students who failed in two or more subjects have to appear for the exams held in the next year.

 While coming to class 10, students whose names are placed in the 'Improvement of Performance' list can appear for the examination.
 Only the ones who have passed their board exam but are not satisfied with their marks are eligible to apply for the improvement exam.
 However, if a student has failed in the exam and is not in the list of those eligible for the improvement exam, they cannot appear for the exam.

 The compartment examination is the second opportunity to prove yourself and one has put their best forward to clear the exam.
 Here are the top five tips to prepare for the compartment exam.